 “This is a project that does something necessary in an intelligent fashion from the way it connects to transport to its natural ventilation strategy, all benefitting from a decision to layer a series of buildings rather than separating them into separate tall blocks.
 The jury felt this was a project with potential lessons for cities and countries around the world,” cited the jury.

 Kampung Admiralty is one of the ten category winners and one WAFX award winner representing the Indo-Pacific region.
-The other winners are:
+The other regional winners are:

 See the full list of winners at the WAF website.